krbnite/krbnite.github.io/_posts/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 I want to give an enthusiastic shout out to Claudia Perlich, whose answer really gets at the core of working with with missing values for a predictive model that will be used in production.
 Her answer should really be highlighted in yellow at the top of the page.
+It is a dose of sanity in a sea of madness!

 Great passage about even the fanciest of imputation methods:  "What about imputation?
 Simply pretending that something that was missing was recorded as some value (no matter how fancy your method of coming up with it) is almost surely suboptimal.
 On a philosophical level, you just lost a piece of information.
 It was missing, but you pretend otherwise (guessing at best).
 To the model, the fact that it was missing is lost.
 The truth is, missingness is almost always predictive and you just worked very hard to obscure that fact ..."